giandrea77/giandrea77/README.md

 I am a really big fan of the Noble Art of Maintenance Programming over time and code readability and hungry to create something that matters.
 The pressure is not a limitation, but a trigger to work harder to achieve my goals.
 * 🌍  I'm based in Verona, Italy
 * 🖥️  See my portfolio at [MyWebsite](http://www.andreagirardi.it)
-* 🤝  I'm open to collaborating on Java and/or R projects
+* 🤝  I'm open to collaborating on Java and/or Python / R projects
 * ⚡  For the money, for the glory, and for the fun.
 Mostly for the money.

 <a href="https://www.twitter.com/bazingaaaa" target="_blank" rel="noreferrer"><img src="https://img.shields.io/twitter/follow/bazingaaaa?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>